 World Centric Staff / 10 minute read

-More people than ever are ordering take-out during the pandemic, raising concerns of the environmental toll of all the extra packaging waste that is being sent to the landfill.
+As demand for takeout remains high, concerns continue about the environmental toll of all the extra packaging waste that is being sent to the landfill.

 Important points: